IN THIS CHAPTER

 you receive a result similar to that shown in Figure 10-1.

 This result gives you some idea of how well your salespeople are doing, because so few total sales are involved.
 However, in real life, a company would have many more sales — and it wouldn’t be so easy to tell whether sales objectives were being met.
-To do the real analysis, you can combine the GROUP BY
+To do the real analysis, you can combine the GROUP BY clause with one of the aggregate functions (also called set functions) to get a quantitative picture of sales performance.
+For example, you can see which salesperson is selling more of the profitable high-ticket items by using the average (AVG) function as follows:

 SELECT Salesperson, AVG(TotalSale)